129 Features Across Three Dimensions

 Methodology documents

-DSM is a suite of versioned documents: data science workflows (1.0), project management (2.0), cross-project governance (3.0), software engineering (4.0), documentation standards (5.0), and collaboration principles (6.0).
+DSM is a suite of versioned documents: data science workflows (1.0), project management (2.0), cross-project governance (3.0), software engineering (4.0), documentation standards (5.0), collaboration principles (6.0), and most recently the AI platform collaboration guide (7.0) which centralizes platform-specific knowledge so the rest of the suite can stay platform-agnostic.
 Each is maintained with semantic versioning and a formal update workflow.

 Protocol inheritance